Terms of Reference for the Finance Committee

 A specific responsibility of the Finance Committee, as described in the Financial Rules adopted by the Council, is to examine the estimates of all of the Organization’s resources and uses for the following financial year and prepare a report to the Council thereon.
 The estimates shall include an estimated Profit and Loss Account, a statement on cash flow and an estimated Balance Sheet.
 They shall cover all operations envisaged for the financial year concerned.

-As described in Rule 28 of the Rules of Procedure of the Customs Co-operation Council, the Council each year invites seventeen Members each to nominate a delegate to serve on the Finance Committee.
-They may also each nominate an alternate.
+As described in Rule 28 of the Rules of Procedure of the Customs Co-operation Council, the Council each year invites nineteen Members each to nominate a delegate to serve on the Finance Committee.

 The seats on the Finance Committee are allocated on a regional basis from among the active Members in the region, in accordance with the following distribution :

 |East and Southern Africa

 |West and Central Africa